Why You Don’t Have Kids or Free Time

 Now, if you’re thinking, “Lills, I can’t find the time I need to get my clothes ready for the next day.
 Writing things on a calendar won’t help,” listen closer.
 Using a schedule is just like using a budget.
 In fact, they’re the exact same thing.
 One shows you how to budget your money so you don’t blow it all, and the other shows you how to budget your time so you don’t blow it all.

-How to Set Up Your Childfree Schedule
+How to Set Up Your Single, Childfree Schedule

 Making your schedule doesn’t need to be a horrible chore.
 And using your schedule shouldn’t feel like living in a boarding school.
 Just like a financial budget, your time budget is here to let you live the way you want to.
 It’s going to give you control over your time.